 1. Full Disclosure of All Debt and Financial Obligations

 Get everything out in the open.
-Make a list of all student loans, car loans, credit card debt, even loans to friends and parents.
+Make a list of all student loans, car loans, debt on credit cards, even loans to friends and parents.
 Get copies of individual credit reports to share the financial past and any accounts that you may have forgotten.
 Don’t be afraid to have financial conversations earlier in the relationship.

 2. Have a Peaceful Plan for Uniting Your Finances.